dzhgarkava/CarND-P3-Behavioral-Cloning/writeup_template.md

 On normalization layer I do image normalization and crop images.

-This model use Adam optimizer.
+This model uses Adam optimizer.

 ```
 model = Sequential()